durbasmriti/CS661project/README.md

 - Modify `assets/styles.css` to change the appearance of the dashboard, including colors, fonts, and layout.
 - You can add more data to the `data/` folder and update `app.py` to use a different dataset if needed.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License

-This project